One would consider hanging out in a bar was a daily routine for me. Sure, I was always in this bustling beehive for a drink or sometimes, a meal.

 As soon as I regained my vision, I turned left and walked ahead with my hands in the pockets of my trousers, oblivious to the people who were wandering around with bulky plastic bags in their hands.

 Strolling along the street in the afternoon was no fun.
 Believe me; I had drenched myself in my own sweat just by walking.
 My white duster – the only upper garment I wore – was now sticking to my skin thanks to my wet body.
-At some point I considered taking off my coat, but since I was in the shopping district of a town, I might look strange.
-Besides, I wanted to have a talk with a rich man, and what would be his first impression when he saw me approaching him without a shirt?
-He might lose faith on me.
+At some point I considered taking off my coat, but I was going to have a talk with a rich man.
+What would be his first impression when he saw me approaching him in case I forgot to wear my shirt back?
+He might lose faith on me, right?

 But I had to admit that sunlight was far better than rainy weather.
 It was awful to have myself washed down by a downpour.
 If I only ended up with momentary discomfort because of the water, I should consider myself lucky.